mouton5000/TuringMachinesEditor/README.md

 * a JDK/JRE with Java8 and JavaFX8
 * the external library org.json (https://github.com/stleary/JSON-java)

+### Run with the jar file

+A compiled jar file (including the external library org.json) can be found in the folder *outjar*.
+You can run it like any other jar file (if you previously installed Java8 and JavaFX8).

 ### Install and run from sources

 The projet uses a resource folder, which means that compiling the source code does not consist in trivially using javac.